Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Introduction

 \begin{conjecture} No non-trivial Brieskorn homology sphere $\Sigma(p,q,r)$ can be obtained as smooth $\frac{1}{n}$ surgery on a regular Lagrangian slice knot. \end{conjecture}

 On the other hand as in Figure ~\ref{fig:smooth} we list a family of slice knots, that are regular Lagrangian slice because they bound decomposable Lagrangian discs and by \cite{CET} decomposable Lagrangian cobordisms/fillings are regular.
-We explicitly draw the contractible Stein manifolds these surgeries bound in Figure~\ref{fig:stein}.
+We explicitly draw a contractible Stein manifold $X_{m,n}$ these surgeries bound in Figure~\ref{fig:stein}.